mekb-turtle/imgfb/README.md

 # imgfb
-Draws a [farbfeld](http://tools.suckless.org/farbfeld/) image to the Linux framebuffer
+Draws a [farbfeld](http://tools.suckless.org/farbfeld/) or jpeg image to the Linux framebuffer

 Usage: imgfb \<image file\>\
 path to the image file to draw or - for stdin, can either be farbfeld or jpeg\